lowhung/nounberg-terminal/README.md

 ### Real‑Time Delivery

 * **PostgreSQL LISTEN/NOTIFY** ensures notifications fire only after the row is committed — no dual‑write race that sometimes occurs with Redis Pub/Sub.
 * **WebSocket in Hono vs dedicated gateway** — Hono’s WS support works but needs explicit upgrade handling.
-For production, a separate realtime service (Fastify, native `ws`, uWebSockets.js) would simplify long‑lived connection management and keep the REST layer stateless.
+For production, a separate realtime service (Express with native `ws`, Fastify, uWebSockets.js) would simplify long‑lived connection management, and keep the REST layer stateless.
-* **Stateful connections** — The API process currently holds all active WebSocket clients in memory.
-That works for a single‑instance PoC, but horizontal scaling would require either sticky sessions **or** an external broker (e.g., Redis Pub/Sub, NATS) so any replica can broadcast to all clients.
+* **Stateful connections** — The API keeps every WebSocket client in RAM, with a single replica that’s okay, but scaling vertically would require one of a few things:
-* WebSocket chosen over SSE for bidirectional features (future auth/filter commands).
-Rate‑limiting and per‑user filters are on the roadmap.
+• Connection affinity (sticky sessions).
+Let the L7 proxy hash on a stable token (cookie, auth header, or URL param) so each socket always lands on the same pod.
+If the pod dies every socket drops, and you can’t scale below the number of affinity buckets.
+• Shared broker / pub+sub (Redis / NATS / Kafka).
+Every pod publishes the event, and independently fan-outs to its own clients.
+Replicas publish a headline, and every gateway instance fan‑outs to its local clients.
+You can get zero‑downtime rolling deploys, and scaling at the cost of one more infra component.

 ### Upsert vs Update

 * **Current flow:** Indexer performs the insert via Ponder’s Store API, which buffers writes in‑memory during historical sync and flushes them to PostgreSQL with COPY.
-Workers then issue parameterised UPDATEs to append enrichment.
-This keeps insert logic in one place — the component that how to handle the re-orgs — and avoids cross‑service contention.
+Workers GET + UPDATE the event from the job data.
+This keeps insert logic in one place — the component that knows how to handle the re-orgs — and avoids cross‑service contention.

 * **Scaling:** In production, more worker replicas (Docker Compose ▶ `--scale workers=N`, ECS service, etc.) consume the same queue.
-Because every job ultimately resolves to a single UPDATE, contention is minimal and database locks remain short‑lived.
-BullMQ’s [batch jobs](https://docs.bullmq.io/bullmq-pro/batches) / pipelines can further boost throughput by letting each worker acknowledge multiple completed jobs in one round‑trip.
+Because every job ultimately resolves to a single GET + UPDATE, contention is fairly minimal, and database locks remain short‑lived.
+BullMQ’s [batch jobs](https://docs.bullmq.io/bullmq-pro/batches) / pipelines could help by letting each worker acknowledge multiple completed jobs in one round‑trip.

-* **Why not use Store API in workers?** Store API is part of Ponder’s runtime and only available inside its hooks; the drizzle it exposes is read‑only.
-The workers run as a standalone Node service with their own connection pool; they therefore use parameterised raw SQL, which also keeps transaction boundaries explicit and straightforward.
+* **Gripe with Ponder Drizzle API** Store API is part of Ponder’s runtime and only available inside its hooks; the drizzle it exposes is read‑only and lacks listen/notify.
+The API and workers run as a standalone Node service with their own connection pool; the API uses drizzle + PG for listen/notify, and the workers use raw SQL.

-* **Future improvement:** Introduce a small type‑safe query helper (e.g. wrapping `pg` with Zod schemas) or migrate to an ORM such as **Drizzle** once it supports `LISTEN/NOTIFY`.
-This would align typing across services without pulling in the Ponder‑specific Store API, which—as mentioned above—is unavailable outside the Indexer context.

 ### Observability

-* **Prometheus metrics** already exposed by Indexer and Queue/Worker; dashboards live under `monitoring/`.
-API metrics will be added after the WebSocket refactor.
+* **Prometheus metrics** already exposed by Indexer and Queue/Worker.
-* **Structured logging** — Plan to extract a shared `@nounberg/logger` (pino wrapper, similar to Ponder’s internal logger) so every service outputs JSON logs with trace/context fields, making aggregation in Loki or Elasticsearch straightforward.
+* **Structured logging** — Used a replica of Ponder’s internal logger using pino just for consistency / convenience, logging pretty for the purpose of the demo, but would use JSON for making aggregation in Loki or Elasticsearch (or any other solution) straightforward.

----

-## 🔮 Future Work

-* **EIP‑4361 (Sign‑In with Ethereum)** for authenticated WebSocket streams.
-* Migrate internal REST to **gRPC**.
-* Implement request‑level **rate‑limiting** once auth is in place.
-* Extract shared libs (`@nounberg/logger`, types, SQL) into workspace package.
-* Seed full historical ETH price table or run internal oracle.

 ---